macnick/mapply/README.md

 ## Improvements

-The project was not compatible with older browser that do not support the newest features of JavaScript like private class methods and private class properties.
+The project was not compatible with older browsers that do not support the newest features of JavaScript like private class methods and private class properties.
 I solved this problem by adding Babel 7.
 Also added webpack to package a smaller solution.

 ## Improvements